 - 1. Click configuration and add new static entry. - 2.
-Specify the VLAN IP, MAC address, and port members. - 3.
-Click save.
+Specify the VLAN IP and Mac address, Port Members. - 3.
+Click "Apply".

-Figure 3-9.1: The MAC Address Table Configuration
+Figure 3-10.1: The MAC Address Table Configuration

-Aging Configuration

-By default, the dynamic entries are removed from the MAC table after 300 seconds.
-This removal is also called aging.

-- Configure the aging time by entering a value in seconds.
-For example, Age Time seconds. - The allowed range is 10 to 1000000 seconds. - Disable the automatic aging of dynamic entries by checking Disable Automatic Aging.
+Aging Configuration: By default, the dynamic entries are removed from the MAC table after 300 seconds.
+This removal is called aging.
+Configure aging time by entering a value in seconds.
+For example, age time seconds.
+The allowed range is 10 to 1000000 seconds.
+Disables the automatic aging of dynamic entries by checking

+Disable Automatic Aging.